We're Your Tree Care and Tree Removal Partner!

 * First Name * Last Name * Phone Address City Need information regarding: Email

-Leaf loss, in one area or across a tree’s entire crown, is the most typical indicator of a problem.
-Mushroom growth, regularly from a trunk or base, is another.
+Leaf loss, in one area or across a tree’s entire crown, is the most usual indicator of a problem.
+Mushroom growth, usually from a trunk or base, is another.
 A spate of dead limbs can be a symptom.

-Preventing problems is the most efficient approach to tree health.
+Preventing problems is the most effective approach to tree health.
 It’s advisable to have your trees inspected every three to five years by a Certified Arborist.
 Dorshak Tree Service, with seven Certified Arborists on staff, offers this service for free for tree owners in and around Cedar Park.

-Another possibility – again, long before reaching this point – is planting trees with similar appearance, yet far more resistance to insects and disease.
+Another option – again, long before reaching this point – is planting trees with similar aesthetics, yet much more resistance to insects and disease.
 Concolor firs and Norway spruces are alternatives to Colorado spruces.

 Insect pests pose serious threats to residential trees.
 Insects are usually host specific, meaning they target one species.
 The deadly bronze birch borer attacks birches.
 Linden borers mainly target lindens.